 Hepatitis B is the most common liver infection in the world and is caused by the hepatitis B virus.
 The hepatitis B virus enters the body and travels to the liver via the bloodstream.
 In the liver, the virus attaches to healthy liver cells and multiplies.
 This replication of the virus then triggers a response from the body’s immune system.
 People are often unaware they have been infected with the hepatitis B at this stage.

-The liver is the main site of hepatitis B viral multiplication.
-Hepatitis B infection can lead to cirrhosis (scarring of the liver), liver cancer or liver failure if it is not diagnosed and managed.
+The liver is the main site of hepatitis B virus multiplication.
+Hepatitis B infection can lead to cirrhosis (scarring of the liver), liver cancer, or liver failure, if it is not diagnosed and managed appropriately.

-High rates of chronic infections are also found in the Amazon and the southern parts of Eastern and Central Europe.
-In the Middle East and the Indian sub-continent, an estimated 2–5% of the general population is chronically infected (WHO Hepatitis B Fact Sheet).
-Other groups at higher risk of hepatitis B infection include Indigenous Australians, people participating in high risk sexual activity and people who inject drugs (O’Sullivan, B.G., et al; 2004).
+High rates of hepatitis B infections are also found in the Eastern Mediterranean, South-East Asia and European Regions.
+Other groups at high risk of hepatitis B infection include Indigenous Australians, people participating in high risk sexual activity and people who inject drugs.[ii]

-Deaths from primary liver cancer are climbing faster than any other cause of cancer death in Australia and untreated chronic hepatitis B is a major contributor (National Liver Cancer Prevention Policy, 2012).
+Deaths from primary liver cancer have been climbing faster than any other cause of cancer death in Australia, with untreated chronic hepatitis B being a major contributor.[iv]
 Most people diagnosed with liver cancer in Australia die within one to two years – many in the first month after diagnosis.

 Please click here to watch an interview with Professor Narci Teoh explaining what you need to know about hepatitis B. The video is also available in Chinese Mandarin.
 (Filmed 17 July 2013).

 [i] World Health Organisation (WHO) 2017.
 Hepatitis B Fact sheet.
 Accessed July 2017.